gbif/gbif-web/packages/graphql-api/README.md

 npm run develop
 ```

+It needs the [es-api](https://github.com/gbif/gbif-web/tree/master/packages/es-api) to start.
+Either running locally or pointing to a deployed version

 ## How deep to go
 How far to resolve.
 * On facets.
 Can you resolve the value to a title?
 For say datasetKey? how about enumeration keys to translations?
 Can you resolve to the full object?
 If so we need different schemas for each facet type.